What is peer-to-peer lending?

 For additional protection, most peer-to-peer schemes hold Consumer Credit Licences from the Office of Fair Trading and use the same processes and fraud prevention systems as banks, but always ask what protection is in place before becoming a lender.

-What are the dis-advantages of peer to peer Saving?
+What are the dis-advantages of peer to peer lending?

-Peer to peer saving should only be considered as part of a balanced investment portfolio.
+Saving with peer to peer lending should only be considered as part of a balanced investment portfolio.

 Peer to peer saving is not regulated by The Financial Conduct Authority and your money will not be covered by the Financial Services Compensation Scheme as with most standard investment schemes if the lending company goes bust.